Remi-Gau/advanced_fMRI_course/How2Script.md

 2. `First_Level_Design_and_Estimate_batch.m`

 This scripts shows how to specify a design for a first-level (subject level) analysis.
 It uses the raw EPI files from the [event related design data set](ftp://ftp.fil.ion.ucl.ac.uk/spm/data/SPM00AdvEFMRI) from the SPM website with [the "all-conditions.mat" file](http://www.fil.ion.ucl.ac.uk/spm/data/face_rep/) of the same data set.
-Preprocess the images (see the chapter 29 of the SPM manual) and then put the preprocessed images and the realignment parameters "rp*.txt" in a folder called "EPI".
+Preprocess the images (see the chapter 29 of the SPM manual) and then put the preprocessed images and the realignment parameters "rp.txt" in a folder called "EPI".
 Put this script, the "all-conditions.mat" in the parent directory of this "EPI" folder and it should run.